Abdul Rashid Ghazi: Assassination of his father

-Post-2001
+Post-2001 activities

-Portrait of Ghazi, who had then adopted an Islamic public image.

 Ghazi adopted the trappings of an Islamist, wearing a pakol (wool hat) and a checkered Palestinian keffiyeh over white robes, and was appointed as the Khatib of Lal Masjid, Ghazi however still retained the courteous manner and open-minded curiosity of his student years and was known to welcome foreign visitors at his quarters, charming and cajoling them.

 Ghazi maintained associations with a range of militant and political figures.
 Among his militant contacts were Fazlur Rehman Khalil of Harkat-ul-Mujahideen and Masood Azhar of Jaish-e-Mohammed; Azhar also made a rare public appearance to meet Ghazi at Lal Masjid in 2002.
 Ghazi was also allied with leaders of Sipah-e-Sahaba, including Azam Tariq and Ali Sher Hyderi.
 After Tariq's assassination in 2003, Ghazi led his funeral prayers at Lal Masjid.

-Politically, Ghazi's allies included prominent religious party leaders such as Qazi Hussain Ahmad of Jamaat-e-Islami, Fazal-ur-Rehman of the JUI-F, and Samiul Haq of the JUI-S.
+Politically, Ghazi's allies included prominent religious leaders such as Qazi Hussain Ahmad of Jamaat-e-Islami, Fazal-ur-Rehman of the JUI-F, Samiul Haq of the JUI-S, Shah Abdul Aziz and Syed Nasib Ali Shah.